-- RTRX specification and setup - o TX output power of +1dBm ( $\pm 1.0$ dB) at a 50 $\Omega$ coaxial connector - $\circ$ RX Detection capability for maximum length EnOcean messages of <0.025%MER at -89dBm RF input level at a 50 $\Omega$ coaxial connector - $\circ~$ RX signal strength detection ranging from -50dBm to -85dBm (±1.5dB accuracy) at a 50 $\Omega$ coaxial connector - o Omnidirectional antenna, either vertically or horizontally polarized, with $50\Omega$ impedance, $\geq 15$ dB return loss and 0dBd ( $\pm 1.5$ dB) antenna gain at the EnOcean radio channel - Reference Transceiver software that allows for cyclic or continuous transmission and for continuous detection and logging of received signal strength
+- RTRX specification and setup - \circ TX output power of +1dBm (±1.0dB) at a 50 Ω coaxial connector - \circ RX Detection capability for maximum length EnOcean messages of <0.025%MER at -89dBm RF input level at a 50Ω coaxial connector - $\circ~$ RX signal strength detection ranging from -50dBm to -85dBm (±1.5dB accuracy) at a 50 Ω coaxial connector - Omnidirectional antenna, either vertically or horizontally polarized, with 50Ω impedance, ≥15dB return loss and 0dBd (±1.5dB) antenna gain at the EnOcean radio channel - Reference Transceiver software that allows for cyclic or continuous transmission and for continuous detection and logging of received signal strength

 The RTRX setup shall ensure that transmission and reception of RF-signals is predominantly through the antenna.
-Thus, the electromagnetic shielding of the RTRX setup - including RF and signal cabling, RF connector or cable properly terminated with 50 $\Omega$ - shall exceed 80dB.
+Thus, the electromagnetic shielding of the RTRX setup - including RF and signal cabling, RF connector or cable properly terminated with 50 Ω - shall exceed 80dB.

 In case the RTRX output power is known and stable, but different from the power level defined above, it shall be ensured that such delta is taken into account when comparing the DUT to the RTRX.
-A delta of $\pm 6.0$ dB shall be allowed at maximum.
+A delta of ± 6.0 dB shall be allowed at maximum.

-TTRX specification and setup

-- $\circ$ TX output power of +1dBm (±1.0dB) at a 50Ω coaxial connector - $\circ$ RX Detection capability for maximum length EnOcean messages of <0.025%MER at -89dBm RF input level at a 50Ω coaxial connector - $\circ$ RX signal strength detection ranging from -50dBm to -85dBm (±1.5dB accuracy) at a 50 $\Omega$ coaxial connector - Directional (indoor or outdoor) or omnidirectional (only outdoor) antenna, polarization same as RTRX antenna, with 50Ω impedance and ≥15dB return loss at the EnOcean radio channel. - O RF attenuation to be added into the 50Ω antenna path allowing for a step size of ≤1.0dB and an overall attenuation of ≥50dB (either integrated into the TTRX or connected externally, or a combination of both).
-At least an attenuation range of 20dB shall be achieved by a controllable step attenuator and thus without modification of the physical RF path (no exchange of fixed attenuators, to avoid e.g. changing of TTRX antenna positioning). - Test Transceiver software that allows for cyclic or continuous transmission and for continuous detection and logging of received signal strength
+- TTRX specification and setup - \circ TX output power of +1dBm (±1.0dB) at a 50 Ω coaxial connector - \circ RX Detection capability for maximum length EnOcean messages of <0.025%MER at -89dBm RF input level at a 50 Ω coaxial connector - $\circ~$ RX signal strength detection ranging from -50dBm to -85dBm (±1.5dB accuracy) at a 50 Ω coaxial connector - Directional or omnidirectional antenna, polarization same as RTRX antenna, with 50Ω impedance and ≥15dB return loss at the EnOcean radio channel - o RF attenuation to be added into the 50Ω antenna path allowing for a step size of ≤1.0dB and an overall attenuation of ≥50dB (either integrated into the TTRX or connected externally, or a combination of both).
+At least an attenuation range of 20dB shall be achieved by a controllable step attenuator and thus without modification of the physical RF path (no exchange of fixed attenuators, to avoid e.g. changing of TTRX antenna positioning). - Test Transceiver software that allows for cyclic or continuous transmission and for continuous detection and logging of received signal strength power level defined above it shall be ensured that such delta is within ±6.0dB at maximum.

 The TTRX setup shall ensure that transmission and reception of RF-signals is predominantly through the antenna.
-Thus, the electromagnetic shielding of the TTRX setup - including RF and signal cabling, RF connector or cable properly terminated with 50 $\Omega$ - shall exceed 80dB.
+Thus, the electromagnetic shielding of the TTRX setup - including RF and signal cabling, RF connector or cable properly terminated with 50 Ω - shall exceed 80dB.
+In case the TTRX output power is known and stable but different from the